-- Active employees in jobs placed on the salaried wage grid will move up at least one step on the wage grid each July 1st, until they reach the maximum pay rate. - 2.
-Where an employee is appointed to a classification in a higher salary grade, the employee's salary will be increased to the salary step in the higher salary grade closest to, but at least three percent (3 %) more than, the employee's salary in the lower grade.
-Where an employee is appointed to a classification in a lower salary grade, the employee's salary will be decreased to the salary step in the lower salary grade closest to, but lesser than, the employee's salary in the higher grade. - 3.
-Newly-hired or promoted employees will be paid no less than the starting rate for the salary grade of the classification, but the University can in its sole discretion place newly-hired or promoted employees at any step on the grid above the starting rate (subject to the minimum grade placement for promoted employees as per (1) above). - The University can, in its sole discretion, move employees through the grid at an accelerated rate. - For the purposes of retention, recruitment, skill shortage, or to recognize an employee's extraordinary effort and/ or contribution, the University may, in its sole discretion, make lump sum payments to an employee in addition to an employee's base salary.
-Any such payments will not form part of and will not increase the base salary of those employees who receive them and will not form part of an employee's compensation or remuneration for any purposes under the Collective Agreement, benefit or pension plans.
+- 1. Active employees in jobs placed on the salaried wage grid will move up at least one step on the wage grid each July 1st, until they reach the maximum pay rate. - 2.
+Where an employee is appointed to a classification in a higher salary grade, the employee's salary will be increased to the sal-

-- 6. University decisions with respect to paragraphs (2), (3) or (4) above are within the sole discretion of the University and in no case shall an arbitrator or board of arbitration have the jurisdiction to make or order any movement or placement on the grid as per paragraphs (2) or (3) or any payments as per paragraph (4). - 7.
+- 3. Newly-hired or promoted employees will be paid no less than the starting rate for the salary grade of the classification, but the University can in its sole discretion place newly-hired or promoted employees at any step on the grid above the starting rate (subject to the minimum grade placement for promoted employees as per (1) above). - 4.
+The University can, in its sole discretion, move employees through the grid at an accelerated rate. - 5.
+For the purposes of retention, recruitment, skill shortage, or to recognize an employee's extraordinary effort and/or contribution, the University may, in its sole discretion, make lump sum payments to an employee in addition to an employee's base salary.
+Any such payments will not form part of and will not increase the base salary of those employees who receive them and will not form part of an employee's compensation or remuneration for any purposes under the Collective Agreement, benefit or pension plans. - 6.
+University decisions with respect to paragraphs (2), (3) or (4) above are within the sole discretion of the University and in no case shall an arbitrator or board of arbitration have the jurisdiction to make or order any movement or placement on the grid as per paragraphs (2) or (3) or any payments as per paragraph (4). - 7.
 The University will, on a quarterly basis, advise the Union in writing of any grid placements as per paragraphs (2) or (3) above or any payments as per paragraph (4) above.